codecapsules-io/codecapsules-docs/docs/reference/team-management.md

 If you need to edit the Team Repos later, select "Team Settings" in the top navigation bar to switch to the "Team Settings" tab.

-Click on the "Modify" button in the "Team Repos" section, and an “Edit Team Repos” dialog will slide in from the right.
-Click “Add” next to the repo you wish to deploy from, and then “Confirm”.
+Click on the "Modify" button in the "Team Repos" section, and an "Edit Team Repos" dialog will slide in from the right.
+Click "Add" next to the repo you wish to deploy from, and then "Confirm".

 ![Edit Team Repos](../assets/deployment/angular/team-repos.gif)